 The Social Security Administration (SSA) is committed to engaging the public.
-Our use of social media supports our mission to "deliver Social Security services that meet the changing needs of the public," and our vision to "provide the highest standard of considerate and thoughtful service for generations to come."
-Our website, Socialsecurity.gov, is just one online channel we use to reach our audience.
+Our use of social media supports our mission to "deliver quality Social Security services to the public."
+Our website, ssa.gov, is just one online channel we use to reach our audience.
 The following is a directory of social media channels that help us reach a broader audience and engage citizens.

 Our blog -- Social Security Matters -- gives readers information about a variety of topics, including our programs, online services, current events, and human-interest stories, usually in greater detail than typically shared on our other social media platforms.
 Our blog encourages discussion and offers important retirement and disability-related solutions.

 This primary Facebook page is used to share information about our programs, policies, and services with our vast network of followers and advocacy groups.
 We also monitor and provide quick-turnaround responses to select questions and comments that people post.

 We use GitHub to share source code that has been released as Open Source under the Federal Source Code Policy.